 Fraudsters understand contact center technology, they come into contact with it every single day.
 They know IVRs are developed to be easy to use to ensure positive customer experiences and leverage this vulnerability along with the assumption that the IVR is unmonitored to verify account availability and balances.
 Account surveillance helps criminals determine which accounts they will attack next.

-Low-risk transactions like pin changes are allowed in some IVRs.
-Fraudsters often use this capability to crack PINs, change them, and then use the new PIN to take over the targeted account.
+Low risk transactions like pin changes are allowed in some IVRs.
+Fraudsters often use this capability to crack PINs, change them, and the use the new PIN to take over the targeted account.

 IVR fraud also enables fraudsters to leverage information mined from or leaked in the IVR for use across channels.
 Fraudsters use the ill-gotten customer information to pass through authentication procedures in other channels – online, in the call center, and in-person.